chadsansing/cineris-campaign/sessions/session-1-spoilers.md

 ***If C...***

-Petra wakes up as the PCs prepare to murder her in her sleep and vfights back, using the stats and spells above.
+Petra wakes up as the PCs prepare to murder her in her sleep and fights back, using the stats and spells above.
 Her primary aim will be to escape with magic and the cloak to hide and live another day.

+If the PCs kill Petra, they can make a Wits/Tracking check to hear her last whispers.

+*"Aarok."* This will be a major PC later in the campaign.

 After some pursuit and successful Speed/Athletics and Speed/Acrobatics checks, the PCs corner Petra and can try option A or C again.
 Petra will stand and fight when cornered.